thomasquinto/sfmovies/README.md

 I wrote some rudimentary unit tests that test the `locations.json` and `autocomplete.json` endpoints using the `nodeunit` package.
 If I had more time I would write more extensive unit tests but these will at least act as placeholders for the time being.

-Tests can be executed as follows (within `sfmovies` source home directory):
+Tests can be executed as follows (within `sfmovies` source home directory, and your node.js web server must be running):
 `nodeunit test/test_locations.js`
 `nodeunit test/test_autocomplete.js`